rng-guy/NFSMWBartender/README.txt

 ── ■ │ 4 - WHAT OTHER MODS DOES BARTENDER DEPEND ON? │ ■ ──────────────────────────────────────────

-Bartender MAY REQUIRE the "NFSMW LimitAdjuster" mod by Zolika1351 under certain conditions.
+Under certain conditions, Bartender MAY REQUIRE the "NFSMW LimitAdjuster" mod by Zolika1351.
 Specifically, you likely need that mod if you configure Bartender in any of the following ways:
  • "[Chasers:Limits]"       in "Cars.ini"      : You define a global cop-spawn limit > 8.
  • "[Chasers:Independence]" in "Cars.ini"      : You enable independent spawns for chasing cops.
  • "[Joining:Definitions]"  in "Supports.ini"  : You make joining from roadblocks frequent.
- • "[Heavy3:Unblocking]"    in "Strategies.ini": You define short unblock delays.
+ • "[Heavy3:Unblocking]"    in "Strategies.ini": You define very short unblock delays.

 TO CONFIGURE the "NFSMW LimitAdjuster" mod for optimal compatibility with Bartender:
  1) • under "[Limits]" in "NFSMWLimitAdjuster.ini", set the "PursuitCops" parameter to 255; and